Nick689/number-to-letter-in-BASIC/README.md

 - Prefer IF-THEN-ELSE on one line to SELECT-CASE
 - Declare Variant instead of array

+## For extreme optimisation:
+It can sometimes lead to a long program
-- List every case with a SELECT CASE instead of using an array (this is extreme optimisation like in English3)
+- List every case with a SELECT CASE instead of using an array, for example see: English3

 ## test method: